dbousfie/4212syllabus/syllabus.md

 For an example of a cyber framing event media assessment see the link in brightspace

-## Term Assignment -- Option 2 - Media Assessment: 15% of final course grade.
+## Term Assignment -- Option 2 - Media Assessment

 Media Assessment - This assignment will critically engage with the depiction of a key issue event or incident in relation to cyberpolitics